Abraham-Babs/forecast_hub/README.md

 - **Market Discovery:**
   - Search markets by keyword/question
-  - Filter by minimum liquidity threshold
+  - Filter by minimum volume and OI thresholds
   - View market details and probabilities

 - **Visualizations:**